 - Incidental findings.
 What if you're participating in a genomic research study and a researcher unexpectedly discovers information that might affect your health?
-Should the researcher share this information with you or your doctor?
-If so, how and when?
+How should the researcher share this information with you or your doctor?

 - Privacy and confidentiality.
 Who should have access to your genomic information and what types of safeguards may be needed?

 - Patient and family perspectives.
 How can genomic medicine help support patients and their relatives when genetic results affect family members across generations?

 - Fair distribution of medical benefits.
 Given the high costs of genomic sequencing, how can we ensure that these new technologies are available in a just and fair manner?

 These are just a few of the ethics and societal issues raised by genomics.
 Clinicians and scientists in the Biomedical Ethics Program work to develop ethically robust strategies for integrating genomic technologies into medicine, with a focus on the best interests of the patient.

 - Providing ethics consultation and education.
 Our faculty and staff support clinicians who are adopting new forms of individualized medicine and seeking advice on the management of ethical, legal and social challenges.
 We also engage scientists, physicians and other health care professionals who are helping to develop these new treatment options.
 We work collaboratively with Mayo Clinic experts to develop innovative educational strategies to increase the clinician's ability to counsel patients about ethical and social issues associated with new forms of individualized medicine.